At the stellar noise frontier: A transit survey of 121 TESS M3--M6 dwarfs: Introduction

-A pipeline was developed and validated based on Transit Least Squares \citep[TLS;][]{Hippke2019} with Scout/Sniper optimization for computational efficiency on long baselines, enabling systematic exploration of the period-radius parameter space with false-positive rejection through multi-stage vetting with TRICERATOPS \citep[Tool for Rating Interesting Candidate Exoplanets and Reliability Analysis of Transits Originating from Proximate Stars;][]{Giacalone2021}.
-While TLS provides a detection threshold (SDE~$\geq 7$), the false alarm rate on active M-dwarfs with sparse multi-sector coverage remains poorly characterized empirically.
-This work addresses this gap by combining detection with a systematic signal reliability assessment based on three independent empirical tests (circular shift FAR, lightcurve inversion, Fourier phase scrambling).
+A pipeline was developed and validated based on a transit least squares approach \citep[TLS;][]{Hippke2019} with Scout and Sniper optimization to improve the computational efficiency on long baselines, enabling a systematic exploration of the period-radius parameter space with false-positive rejection through multistage vetting with TRICERATOPS \citep[Tool for Rating Interesting Candidate Exoplanets and Reliability Analysis of Transits Originating from Proximate Stars;][]{Giacalone2021}.
+While TLS provides a detection threshold (SDE~$\geq 7$), the false alarm rate on active M-dwarfs with sparse multisector coverage remains poorly characterized in an empirical sense.
+This work addresses this gap by combining detection with a systematic signal reliability assessment based on three independent empirical tests (circular shift FAR, light-curve inversion, and Fourier phase scrambling).
 The approach presented here differs from existing TESS pipelines in several key aspects (Table~\ref{tab:comparison}):